 I’m going to guess, this part of memory is truly fleeting, that the year the Johnson’s integrated Thanksgiving was 1966.
 Black Power had entered the national vocabulary in 1966.
 A half million Americans were in Vietnam.
 Indira Gandhi became Prime Minister of India, Star Trek premiered and A Man for All Seasons hit the big screen.

 Bill Davis and Don Russell came to your house on an important day and, in some small but profoundly important way, I grew up over Thanksgiving dinner.
 No one would say that my Mom and Dad were pacesetters when it came to race relations, but the fact that my conservative, buttoned down father brought those two guys to our dinner table and Mom fed them the best things she could make left an enduring mark on my heart.
 It was a truly memorable Thanksgiving.

 Bill Davis went on to a pretty decent college career at the University of Arizona and was drafted in the 12th round by the NBA Phoenix Suns in 1968.
 Don Russell played a little ball for the Wyoming Cowboys, I believe.
 I watched both young men play several games that season for the local community college and followed them by reading the box scores in the Daily Rocket Miner.
 I’d had dinner with them, after all.
 Bill and Don seemed like friends after that Thanksgiving.

-Many things in our household to be thankful for in 2011, including the memory of Thanksgivings past, including one particularly memorable dinner for five in Rock Springs, Wyoming in 1966.
+Many things to be thankful for this year, including the memory of Thanksgivings past, including one particularly memorable dinner for five in Rock Springs, Wyoming in 1966.